mia-platform/documentation/docs/fast_data/architecture.md

 ## Technologies

 Fast Data revolves around three major technologies: Kubernetes, Kafka, and MongoDB.
-The Kubernetes part is pretty much standard, and thanks to the Console you won't need to directly deal with it, but will still enjoy all the advantages it has to offer.
+The Kubernetes part is pretty much standard, and thanks to the Console, you won't need to directly deal with it, but will still enjoy all its advantages.

 On the other hand, Kafka and MongoDB can be used in different steps of the process, and are thus discussed in the following subsections.